Merrimack County New Hampshire Cover Crop Seed Production Feasibility Project

 Project Objectives:

-2. This project seeks to create a plan of action to proceed with the endeavor based on the findings of the feasibility assessment.
+2. This project sought to create a plan of action to proceed with the endeavor based on the findings of the feasibility assessment.
 The benefits associated with this plan are anticipated to be reduced costs to farmers utilizing the practice of cover cropping, improved access to cover crop seeds, and new market opportunities with the establishment of processing facilities.

 Introduction: